• There are no suggestions because the search field is empty.

 In ignoring our needs, we may be able to complete more tasks or take care of others, at least initially.
 These choices may solve short-term demands, but disregarding our needs can catch up with us in ways that create long-term problems.
 A lack of attention to our well-being can lead to physical, emotional, and cognitive issues.
 Some consequences may include:

-• Physical - Low energy, weight issues, high blood pressure, unhealthy eating habits, and exhaustion
+• Physical - Low energy, weight issues, high blood pressure, unhealthy eating habits, burnout, and exhaustion

 • Emotional – Poor self-esteem, anxiety, irritability, and depression